Long-range correlations with finite-size effects from a superposition of uncorrelated pulses with power-law distributed durations: Stochastic Model

-Given the distribution of pulse amplitudes $P_A(A)$ with a finite mean $\Aave$ and a variance $\langle{A^2}\rangle$, the moments and the auto-correlation function of the process defined by \Eqref{PhiK_shotnoise} with exactly $K$ pulses are calculated by averaging over all random variables according to Campbell's theorem \cite{1909-Campbell-ProcCambr, 1944-Rice-MathematicalAO}.
-Averaging is first done over the uniformly distributed pulse arrival times, and then over the amplitude and the duration distribution functions.
-Finally, averaging over the randomly distributed number of pulses $K$ yields the corresponding expressions for the the stationary process \cite{2017-garcia-PhysPlasm}.
+Given the distribution of pulse amplitudes $P_A(A)$ with a finite mean $\Aave$ and variance $\langle{A^2}\rangle$, the moments and the auto-correlation function of the process defined by \Eqref{PhiK_shotnoise} with exactly $K$ pulses are calculated by averaging over all random variables according to Campbell's theorem \cite{1909-Campbell-ProcCambr, 1944-Rice-MathematicalAO}.
+Subsequently, averaging over the randomly distributed number of pulses $K$ yields the corresponding expressions for the the stationary process \cite{2017-garcia-PhysPlasm}.